Been away from the game for some time... trying to recreate and recast this blog with some thoughts...we'll start here:

 Be aware of their way.

+They are not like so many of the ones who came before them.
 In exchange for judgement and condemnation, you may just receive compassion and grace from this bunch.

+This tight-knit band of peace-makers can also be rabble-rousers in that they suggest a way that is considered radical, revolutionary, subversive and very much in opposition to the status quo.
 This is part of my warning, they will see to it that your life gets jacked up with this radical nature, but they will actually hang with you and they will share in it.

 They believe in communion and community and mission to be sure, however theirs is a communion that welcomes anybody to the table; theirs is a community that is intentional, vulnerable and honest about the hurt, brokenness and despair that we all share; theirs is a mission not to convert or die, not to judge, but to be received and to receive others right exactly where they are in the questioning and the pain and the discomfort that comes with the first two-communion and community.